Nigeria Centre for Disease Control: Past leadership

-Head of Departments
+Heads of departments

-Under the Office of the Director-General, there are six Heads of Departments who represent each Directorate of the NCDC.
+Under the office of the director-general, there are six heads of hepartments who represent each directorate of the NCDC.

-Datasets and Survey Systems
+Datasets and survey systems

 NCDC Weekly Epidemiological Report

 The Department of Surveillance and Epidemiology produces and publishes a 'Weekly Epidemiological Report' on the NCDC website weekly.
 The report provides a summary of key infectious diseases in Nigeria, showcasing data of case activities (e.g. the number of suspected cases, the number of confirmed cases, the number of deaths, the number of States and LGAs affected and the case fatality rate) within the previous week and year-to-date.
 Diseases of importance include Yellow fever, Measles, Cholera, Lassa fever, Cerebrospinal Meningitis (CSM), Acute Flaccid Paralysis, and the National Influenza Sentinel Surveillance (NISS).
 The WER includes an editorial that highlights key activities and events that occurred at the NCDC within the previous week of the posting date.

 National Disease Outbreak Dashboard

 Located on the NCDC website, the National Disease Outbreak Dashboard is an interactive dashboard that provides users with case-based data on Nigeria's prioritized infectious diseases from 2006 to date.
 Diseases include Cholera, CSM, Lassa fever, Measles, Monkeypox, and yellow fever.
 A detailed map of Nigeria displays every State and LGA in the country, alongside an interactive line chart.

 Data displayed on the dashboard include the number of confirmed cases by year, the names and number of affected States, the names and number of affected LGAs, and the percentage of case victims based on gender.